Tamil Muslim: Literature

-Law and polity
+Role in politics

 Pre-independence

-Kalifulla served as the minister for public works in the Cabinet of Kurma Venkata Reddy Naidu in 1937.
+Kalifulla Shahib served as the minister for public works in the Cabinet of Kurma Venkata Reddy Naidu in 1937.
 He was sympathetic to the cause of Periyar E. V. Ramasamy and his Self-Respect Movement.
 He spoke against the introduction of compulsory Hindi classes in the Madras legislature and participated in the anti-Hindi agitations.
 He was a lawyer by profession and was known by the honorifics Khan Bahadur.
 He became the Dewan of Pudukottai after withdrawal from political work.
 Mohammad Usman was the most prominent among the early political leaders of the community.
-In 1930, Jamal Mohammad became the president of the Madras Presidency Muslim League.
+In 1930, Jamal Mohammad Rowther became the president of the Madras Presidency Muslim League.
 Yakub Hasan Sait served as a minister in the Rajaji administration.
 Karim Ghani, veteran freedom fighter and a close associate of Subash Chandra Bose, who hailed from Ilayangudi, served as Information Minister in Netaji ministry during the 1930s.

 Post-independence

-Since the late 20th century, politicians like Muhammad Ismail (first President of Indian Union Muslim League) and Dawood Shah advocated Tamil to be made an official language of India due to its antiquity in parliamentary debates The community was united in a single political party under Quaid-e-Millath presidency for 27 years keeping rabble-rousers away until his death in 1972.
+Since the late 20th century, politicians like Muhammad Ismail Rowther (founder of Indian Union Muslim League) and Dawood Shah advocated Tamil to be made an official language of India due to its antiquity in parliamentary debates The community was united in a single political party under Quaid-e-Millath presidency for 27 years keeping rabble-rousers away until his death in 1972.
 His support was invaluable for ruling parties in the state, as well as in the Centre.
 He was instrumental in framing and obtaining the minority status and privileges for minorities in India thus safeguarding the Constitution of India.
 His newspaper Urimaikkural was a very popular daily.